Quit Playing “Perfect Mom.” Just Be Yourself

 Breaks are a chance to clear your head and relax a little.
 They’re a bit harder to get for stay at home moms, but you can take breaks and you deserve them.

 Get out a little in the evenings or weekends without the kids and without running errands.
+Read a book or play on your phone while your kids play with their toys.
 Do your own thing for just a little while.

 And if you make a mistake with your kids, don’t be afraid to admit to it.
 We all make mistakes.
 You’re a better example for your children if they see that you can not only make mistakes but admit to them.